firesim/firesim/docs/Advanced-Usage/Workloads/Defining-Custom-Workloads.rst

 Defining Custom Workloads
 ================================================

+This page documents the ``JSON`` input format that FireSim uses to understand your software workloads that run on the target design.
+Most of the time, you should not be writing these files from scratch.
+Instead, use :ref:`firemarshal` to build a workload (including Linux kernel images and root filesystems) and use ``firemarshal``'s ``install`` command to generate an initial ``.json`` file for FireSim.
+Once you generate a base ``.json`` with FireMarshal, you can add some of the options noted on this page to control additional files used as inputs/outputs to/from simulations.

 **Workloads** in FireSim consist of a series of **Jobs** that are assigned to be run on individual simulations.
 Currently, we require that a Workload defines
 either: